-Table 21 WTP Provider Abort Codes
+Table 20 WTP Provider Abort Codes

-Abort reason (PROVIDER) Code Description Unknown (UNKNOWN) 0x00 A generic error code indicating an unexpected error .
+Abort reason (PROVIDER) Code Description Unknown (UNKNOWN) 0x00 A generic error code indicating an unexpected error.

 Abort reason (PROVIDER) Code Description Protocol Error (PROTOERR) 0x01 The received PDU could not be interpreted.
 The structure MAY be wrong.
 Invalid TID (INVALIDTID) 0x02 Only used by the Initiator as a negative result to the TID verification.
 Not Implemented Class 2 0x03 The transaction could not be completed since the (NOTIMPLEMENTEDCL2) Responder does not support Class 2 transactions.
 Not Implemented SAR 0x04 The transaction could not be completed since the (NOTIMPLEMENTEDSAR) Responder does not support SAR.
 Not Implemented User 0x05 The transaction could not be completed since the Acknowledgement Responder does not support User acknowledgements.
-(NOTIMPLEMENTEDUACK) WTP Version zero 0x06 Current version is 0.
-The initiator requested a different (WTPVERSIONZERO) version that is not supported.
+(NOTIMPLEMENTEDUACK) WTP Version One 0x06 Current version is 1.
+The initiator requested a different (WTPVERSIONONE) version that is not supported.
 Capacity Temporarily Exceeded 0x07 Due to an overload situation the transaction can not be (CAPTEMPEXCEEDED) completed.
-No Response (NORESPONSE) 0x08 A User acknowledgement was requested but the WTP user did not respond Message too large 0x09 Due to a message size bigger than the capabilities of (MESSAGETOOLARGE) the receiver the transaction cannot be completed.